How to Gain Weight Healthy for Seniors & Older Adults

 5 tips to gradually increase weight including meal ideas

-gain weight for seniors
+weight gain for seniors

-After assessing their medical history, dietseating habits, and lifestyle, my discovery for the unintended weight loss is summarized as follows:
+After assessing their medical history, diets, eating habits, and lifestyle, my discovery for the unintended weight loss is summarized as follows:

 • Eating inadequate food for their caloric and nutrient needs.